-Cowboy Caviar is one of my favorite recipes to bring to a potluck or summer BBQ because it’s always a big hit.
+Cowboy Caviar is one of my favorite side dish recipes to bring to a potluck or summer BBQ because it’s always a big hit.
 Black beans, black eyed peas, avocado, tomatoes, and shoepeg corn tossed in a light zesty Italian dressing.
 Eat with chips or just a fork!
-There are a lot of Cowboy Caviar recipes but this one has withstood the test of time and is really the best.
+There are a lot of recipes out there but this one has withstood the test of time and is really the best.

 COWBOY CAVIAR RECIPE